MChecaH/osu-wiki/news/2025/2025-04-01-osustable-updates-april-1-2025.md

 Jokes aside, for the readers who've got this far, we'd like to wish you a **happy April Fools' Day!** Fret not, for osu!(lazer)'s development is still alive and well.
 Better than ever in fact, so if you still haven't, [go give it a shot](https://osu.ppy.sh/home/download)!

-For those who're genuinely interested in staying up to date with the latest osu!(lazer) news, please check [last week's update](https://osu.ppy.sh/home/news/2025-03-23-osulazer-updates-march-21-2025).
+If you're genuinely interested in staying up to date with the latest osu!(lazer) news, please check [last week's update](https://osu.ppy.sh/home/news/2025-03-23-osulazer-updates-march-21-2025).
+That one is real — pinky promised!

 —RandomeLoL